krishnakeshan/facial-authentication-browser/README.md

 #### Modify
 Not yet implemented.

+*Note*: It is recommended to use a server to view the application rather than opening the index.html file in your browser.
+A simple option is the **http-server** npm package.
+Simply install it with `npm install http-server -g` and navigate to the root of this repo (i.e. the folder containing the *public* folder) and on your terminal enter `http-server`.
+You can then navigate to **localhost:8080** to view the application.

 ### Development
 #### Components
 The application is made up of a single **index.html** file and styled with an accompanying **styles.css** file.
 It heavily relies on [Bootstrap](https://getbootstrap.com/) for layout and overall UI.